sandhyaparna/Data-Science/Natural Language Processing/README.md

   * Disadvantages of Attention: Due to the fundamental constraint of sequential computation in Attention mechanism, it is not possible to parallelize the network, which makes it hard to train on long sequences.
 This, in turn, puts a constraint on the batch size that can be used while training.
 This has been alleviated by the transformer.
 Attention based model would inadvertently give a higher weight-age to the elements in the sequence closer to a position.
 Though this might make sense in the sense of understanding the grammatical formation of various parts of the sentence, it is hard to find relations between words far apart in the sentence.
   * Transformer Architecture - Parallelization technique.
 It follows the encoder-decoder design, meanwhile replacing the LSTMs with Self Attention layer and the sequential nature being identified using the Positional Encodings.
     * Contains Encoding component (contains stack of encoders) and Decoding compnent (contains stack of decoders)
+    * Number of encoders and decoders within Encoding component and Decoding compnent respectively is usually the length of the longest sentence in our training dataset
     * Each encoder within Encoding component contains a self-attention layer (layer that helps the encoder look at other words in the input sentence as it encodes a specific word) and Feed Forward Neural Network.
 Input to the encoder flows through a self-attention layer and output from self-attention layer are fed to a feed-forward neural network.
 Output from feed-forward neural network is sent as input to the next encoder
     * Each decoder within Decoding component contains a self-attention layer; Encoder-Decoder Attention layer (helps the decoder focus on relevant parts of the input sentence) and Feed Forward Neural Network.
-    * In the first encoder, each input word is converted into a vector using an embedding algorithm.
+    * Only the first encoder recieves input as list of vectors.
+(Each word is converted into a vector using an embedding algorithm)
     *